kkevn/BinaryClock/README.md

 ## Run Instructions
 1. Java8 may need to be installed on your machine
-1. Launch the `BinaryClock.jar` executable
+1. Launch the `/dist/BinaryClock.jar` executable

 ---